tars-06/Cronus/README.md

-# KronosIDE
+# Cronus
-I am going to make a collaborative IDE soon, to test my prevelant skills and mainly, as a nice self-project for the upcoming CDC internship season
+I am going to make a collaborative code editor soon, to test my prevelant skills and mainly, as a nice self-project for the upcoming CDC internship season